datajoint/element-miniscope/docs/src/concepts.md

 ## Key Partnerships

-Until recently, DataJoint had not been used for miniscope pipelines.
-However, labs we have contacted have been eager to engage and adopt DataJoint-based workflows in their labs.
+The DataJoint team have been in contact with the following teams who are eager to engage and adopt DataJoint-based workflows in their labs.

 + Adrien Peyrache Lab, McGill University
 + Peyman Golshani Lab, UCLA